Resin Art Tools For BeginnersPosted on 11 Jun 08:14

 1. ArtResin Epoxy Resin

-ArtResin is available in multiple sizes from 8 oz to 10 gallons, depending on the size of your project.
+ArtResin epoxy resin products are available in multiple sizes from 8 oz to 10 gallons, depending on the size of your project.
 Not sure how much you need?
 Simply enter your dimensions into ArtResin's Resin Calculator and it will tell you exactly how much resin you need and which kit to buy.

 💡A Note About Respirators: You may have heard that wearing a respirator is necessary when working with epoxy resin.
 For many resin brands on the market this is true.
 ArtResin, however, has been tested by a toxicologist and was found to be a a clean system, meaning everything in the formula reacts, leaving no VOCs or noxious fumes that can become airborne and breathed in.
 As a result, ArtResin was found to conform to ASTM D-4236 with no component of its make-up having been found to be harmful, toxic, hazardous or dangerous when used as directed!
 This means you do not need to use a respirator when using ArtResin in a well-ventilated area.
 You can read more about our ASTM D-4236 certification here.

 Protect your hands with disposable gloves.
 In its liquid form, ArtResin is sticky and a pair of gloves protects your hands from a mess as well as possible skin irritation.
 Ensure you have several pairs of gloves on hand when working with resin.
 We like to use nitrile gloves - they are similar to latex but a lot stronger and with none of the allergenic compounds commonly associated with latex.
 You can find nitrile gloves as part of our Accessory Kit or in the paint department of your local hardware store.

 3. Apron/Old Clothes